-Incredibly difficult to get to, and ludicrously difficult to navigate once you’re there, the Maze is part of the Canyonlands National Park.
+Incredibly difficult to get to, and just as hard to navigate once you’re there, the Maze is part of the Canyonlands National Park.
 The confusing gullies, dead ends and sheer remoteness ensure that this place lives up to its name.
 As a result, there are local rangers who make sure hikers plan well and are able to communicate.

-Amid truly spectacular scenery, between the West Matukituki and Dart valleys, this hike includes a huge amount of slippery, unstable ground underfoot, hence the added risk.
+The Cascade Saddle, between the West Matukituki and Dart Valleys, includes a huge amount of slippery, unstable ground underfoot, making it one of the world’s most dangerous hikes.
+This hike has taken lives, enough for a local coroner to state that there have been “far too many deaths”.
 To walk the length of the crossing takes the best part of four days, but there are shorter trails to do.
-Be warned: this hike has taken lives, enough for a local coroner to state that there have been ‘far too many deaths’.

-This coastline trail is over 32km (20 miles), straddling Hawaiian volcanoes and taking hikers into dense jungle, but the reward is one of the most beautiful beaches possible.
-Water is the biggest danger, with the jungle trail full of slippery waterfalls and rough waterways to cross that have caused deaths in the past.
+This coastal trail is over 32km (20mi) long, straddling volcanoes and taking hikers into dense jungle, but the reward is one of the most beautiful beaches imaginable.
+Water is the biggest danger, with the jungle trail full of slippery waterfalls and rough streams to cross that have caused deaths in the past.
 If the rain begins to fall, everything becomes even more treacherous.

-Although still very difficult, this hike, part of the Dolomites mountain range, is far easier than when soldiers crossed it during the Second World War.
+Although still very difficult, this hike in the Dolomites mountain range is far easier today than it was for soldiers who crossed it during the Second World War.
 There are plenty of walkways and bridges, as well as ropes and cables to use while on the sheer cliff faces, but they require a particular carabiner – not something hikers are normally used to.

-First thing to know: this is an active volcano whose eruptions have caused deaths as recently as 2010.
+The first thing to know about Pacaya Volcano is that this an active volcano, whose eruptions have caused fatalities as recently as 2010.
 The 2,552m (8,373ft) high volcano has now been closed to the public, but that hasn’t put people off sneaking through and hiking up it.
-Even aside from the eruptions, hikers have fallen inside and died because of the soft rock crumbling away, which – even more incredibly – still hasn’t deterred hikers.
+Eruptions aside, hikers have fallen inside and died because of the soft rock crumbling away, which surprisingly hasn’t deterred everyone.